MariadlRosa-1224/isles-of-vielora/races/graveborns/ghost.md

   **level x:**

-  **Spiritual link** Link themself to a person strengthening both of them but
+  **Spiritual link** Link themself to a person strengthening both of them but at the cost that the ghost now depends on that person.

   **level x:**